xiix0/scam/README.md

-I think we are in Rats' Alley where the dead men lost their bones.
+I do desire we may be better strangers.
-		-- T.S.
-Eliot
+		-- William Shakespeare, "As You Like It"